 Of course, this elemental advantage of design thinking is also a weakness.
 While beginners can easily learn and engage productively with the approach, they can also get stuck in the basic motions of design thinking, while missing opportunities to move from a shallow to a deeper understanding and practice.
 Truly mastering design thinking takes time, practice, and mentorship.
 There are no shortcuts.
 Nor are there precise roadmaps or timetables.
 In our experience at IDEO, the arc of mastery is long and the end point can move just as you near it.
 There’s also the matter that mastery needs to be achieved at two levels: personal and organizational.
 Mastering design thinking as an individual without the ability to share and apply it within an organization limits the overall potential of the approach.

-Designers draw on many tools depending on their particular approach, the constraints of the challenge, and the intended outcome of the work.
-IDEO has a history of designing tools and kits to meet its own needs, as we did in 2003 with the creation of the IDEO Method Cards, designed to help our teams keep people's needs at the center of their work.
-Arguably most notable is this human-centered design toolkit developed over the years with our sister company, IDEO.org, who also created this travel pack of guiding cards to generate and direct design work.
-IDEO has even developed a toolkit to cultivate design thinking for educators.
+Designers draw on many different tools based on their particular approach, the constraints of the challenge, and the intended outcome of the work.
+Over the years, IDEO has also designed our own tools and kits to meet specific needs, such as the IDEO Method Cards which we created in 2003 to help our teams keep people's needs at the center of their work.
+In partnership with our sister company, IDEO.org, we developed the human-centered design toolkit, arguably the most comprehensive guide to the practices of design thinking.
+And IDEO.org created a travel pack of guiding cards to generate and direct design work.
+IDEO has also developed a toolkit to cultivate design thinking for educators.

-Toolkits are not a silver bullet for problem-solving.
-On occasion, a toolkit can become Pandora’s box—a cluttered and complicated array that generates false confidence and leads to trouble.
+As useful as tools and kits can be, they are not a silver bullet for problem-solving.
+On occasion, a toolkit can become Pandora’s box—a cluttered and complicated set of directives that generates false confidence and leads to trouble.
 Some of the key activities suggested for design-led work, such as deep immersion with stakeholders, rapid prototyping, and storytelling, can be applied in shallow ways that overlook the role of craft and close the door to insights.
-To move past this, we need master teachers who can lead the way within their own organizations and act as a liaison, bringing in constructive outside resources and inspiration, then infusing the organization with those new ideas through approaches that suit the culture and make adoption more natural.
+To move past this, we need master teachers who can lead the way within their own organizations and act as liaisons, bringing in constructive outside resources and inspiration, then infusing the organization with those new ideas through approaches that suit the culture and make adoption more natural.

 Design thinking holds tremendous potential for tackling some of the world’s most challenging problems, but in order to realize that potential, we need a critical mass of trained design thinking leaders.
 As part of IDEO’s commitment to maintaining the integrity and utility of design thinking, we have created—and continue to develop—ways to train and enable leaders who are prepared to face and address those large-scale challenges.
 These include IDEO U, our online school where learners can take a flexible online class or multi-week course to develop the skills of design thinking and mindsets of creative leadership; as well as OpenIDEO, an open innovation platform that enables and empowers people around the world to undertake design challenges that address their own communities' needs; and ExperienceInnovation™, a family of experiential workshops that build creative confidence and competence.